- Liaisons/Librarian Contacts

 BooksInPrint is another resource to find reviews of books, as well as information about titles, authors and publishers.

 In addition to our regular Interlibrary Loan Service, you can also acquire material from the University of Minnesota Libraries by applying for a U of MN borrowing card.
-Complete this form, and then have a library staff member sign the form, verifying that you are faculty.
+Complete this card request form [PDF], and then have a library staff member sign the form, verifying that you are faculty.
 Then take the form to Wilson Library at the University of Minnesota.
 Be sure to let them know that you are faculty, so that you will get the extended year long borrowers card.